-Good King Louis, Ruling by Truth « Catholic Insight
+Good King Louis, Ruling, and Ruled, by Truth « Catholic Insight

-The indomitable Cardinal Sarah exhorted in an an article in CWR, to young scouting pilgrims, on pilgrimage to Vezelay in France, that they should emulate the noble virtues of King Saint Louis IX, providing a timeless model of the virtues not just of royal leadership, but of laymen in general, in the good King’s integration of Christian principles and virtues into secular and worldly affairs, a very central message of Vatican II.
+The indomitable Cardinal Sarah exhorted in an article in CWR, to French scouts, on pilgrimage to Vezelay in France, that they should emulate the noble virtues of King Saint Louis IX, providing a timeless model of the virtues not just of royal leadership, but of laymen in general, in the good King’s integration of Christian principles and virtues into secular and worldly affairs, a very central message of Vatican II.

 Louis the King was a good friend and supporter of his contemporary, Thomas Aquinas, and it is almost as though Louis incarnated Thomas’ treatise on virtuous governance, De Regno.
+Louis tolerated Thomas’ absent-mindedness.
+One story is told of Thomas lost in thought at a formal dinner in the king’s presence, when the Dominican suddenly slammed his big fist down on the table, crying out ‘I’ve got it!’, with some solution to a complex question.
+The king simply declared: Get him a pen and paper!

-There is much that could be said of Louis, his fidelity to his wife, Margaret of Provence (unlike so many royal marriages of his day and beyond, they actually enjoyed each other’s company, and seem truly to have been in love); his openness to life (they had eleven children, two of whom died in infancy, but the rest, raised well and good, went to become virtuous leaders in their own right, with royal marriages and dynasties); his truthfulness, ideals of governance, care for the poor, widows and indigent; his support of virtue amongst his subjects, and his intolerance of vice and evil; his acts of penance in reparation (his hairshirt and scourge can still be seen at Notre-Dame basilica in Paris); his chivalry, and noble crusading spirit, which eventually took his life by pestilence in Egypt on what is called the Eighth Crusade.
-Like any good ruler, Louis would always strive to do what he asked his subjects to do, fighting in that age of warfare alongside them, not like those condemned by Christ in today’s Gospel, who lay heavy burdens upon men’s backs, but lift not a finger to help lift them.
+There is much that could be said of Louis, not least his fidelity to his wife, Margaret of Provence.
+Unlike so many royal marriages of his day and beyond, they actually enjoyed each other’s company, and seem truly to have been in love.
+We may recount their openness to life, with eleven children, two of whom died in infancy, but the rest, raised well and good, went on to become virtuous leaders in their own right, with royal marriages and dynasties.

+We may also sing eloquently of Louis’ truthfulness, his ideals of governance, care for the poor, widows and indigent; his support of virtue amongst his subjects, and his intolerance of vice and evil; his acts of penance and ascetical life in reparation (his hairshirt and scourge can still be seen at Notre-Dame basilica in Paris); his chivalry, and noble crusading spirit, which eventually took his life by pestilence in Egypt on this August 25th, 1270, in the midst of what is now called the Eighth Crusade.
+Like any good ruler, Louis would always strive to do what he asked his subjects to do, fighting in that age of warfare alongside his soldiers, not like those condemned by Christ in the Gospels of late, who lay heavy burdens upon men’s backs, but lift not a finger to help lift them.

-We may look back upon the past with rose-coloured glasses, and there were any number of real and incipient difficulties in any age – we might make some allowance for Louis’ rather intransigent stance on Islam and Muslims, but, looking back, he had a point – but there was something ideal, almost dream-like, about that time, the high point of the Middle Ages, the 1200’s which William Walsh described in his own recounting as the ‘greatest of centuries’.
+We may look back upon the past with rose-coloured glasses, and there were any number of real and incipient difficulties in any age.
+Were Louis and his contemporaries too intransigent on Islam?
+Well, look around, and ponder whether the world would be more peaceful if the Crusades had been more successful.
+There was something ideal, almost dream-like, about that time, the high point of the Middle Ages, the 1200’s which William Walsh described in his own recounting as the ‘greatest of centuries’.

-There is much to learn from those who came before us, and I would recommend that our current crop of leaders, for want of a better term, delve into the life of King Louis, as well as the aforementioned treatise of Thomas.
+We should learn from those who came before us, and I would recommend that our current crop of leaders delve into the life of King Louis, his letters (an excerpt of one is quoted in today’s Office) as well as the aforementioned treatise of Saint Thomas.
 We should make some knowledge of both requisite for taking office; but, then, that may be, what was that word, idealistic.

-But, as I paraphrased Chesterton this morning on the recent Conservative debacle, without ideals, we cannot have anything practical that works, including a kingdom, nation, country, school, or household.
+But, to paraphrase Chesterton, without ideals, we cannot have anything practical that works, including a kingdom, nation, country, school, or household.

 So, semper altius, dear reader.